-The Tertiary Access Payment (TAP) is a one-off, non-indexed, means-tested payment to school-leavers from outer regional or remote areas who relocate more than 90 mins to undertake full-time, higher-level tertiary education (Certificate IV and above) at an education provider located at least 90 minutes by public transport from their family home.
+The Tertiary Access Payment (TAP) is a non-indexed, means-tested payment to school-leavers from regional or remote areas who need to relocate for full-time, higher-level tertiary education (Certificate IV and above) at an education provider located at least 90 minutes by public transport from their family home.

 On this page:

-This payment is part of the Job-ready Graduates higher education reforms package and the Australian Government response to the National Regional, Rural and Remote Tertiary Education Strategy (Napthine Review), aimed at helping students with the costs of relocating to undertake tertiary study.
+This payment is part of the Australian Government response to the National Regional, Rural and Remote Tertiary Education Strategy (Napthine Review), aimed at helping students with the costs of relocating to undertake tertiary study.

-The TAP will contribute to Closing the Gap targets, by improving participation rates of Indigenous students from outer regional and remote areas through improved financial support.
+The TAP contributes to Closing the Gap targets, by improving participation rates of Indigenous students from regional and remote areas through improved financial support.

 - meet Australian citizenship or residency requirements

-- are from an outer regional, remote or very remote area (use the Student Regional Area Search tool to check eligibility)
+- are from an inner regional, outer-regional, remote or very remote area (defined using the Australian Statistical Geography Standard - Remoteness Area classification)

 - are studying face to face, or in dual delivery method, for at least part of the course

-Students will need to be below a parental income threshold of $250,000 per household to receive this payment (or be exempt from meeting this requirement).
+- parent(s) or guardian(s) have a combined income of $250,000 or below (or be exempt from meeting this requirement).

-This income cut-off is significantly higher than the means test applied to other student support payments such as Youth Allowance and ABSTUDY and will enable many students with two working parents to qualify for the payment.
+The income threshold will enable many students with two working parents or guardians to qualify for the payment.